 In a cartoonish manner, the US attempted to kill El Caballo with an exploding cigar!
 Bugs Bunny would be proud.
 Other zany attempts include a scuba diving suit tubercle bacilli and a booby trap conch on the bottom of the sea where he dove.
 Man, this stuff is so crazy you can’t make it up!

 Fidel Castro eluded over 600 assassination attempts including one by the United States to kill him by poison cigar!NBC News

 Are Cuban Cigars Illegal to bring into the U.S. today?

-Although the trade embargo is still in place, you can legally bring Cuban cigars into the United States.
+Although the trade embargo is still in place, American citizens are now allowed to legally bring $100 worth of Cuban cigars into the United States.
 In 2014 the restriction on bringing Cuban cigars into the U.S. was eased by President Barak Obama’s Administration.
-American citizens are now allowed to bring Cuban cigars into the United States.
-But at that time, travelers were only allowed to carry $100 worth of Cuban cigars with them into the U.S.

 2016 saw this $100 limitation removed and now there is no limit to the amount that you can carry through US Customs.
 However, there’s a catch.
 According to these newer regulations, commercial importers returning with Cuban goods have to formally declare their goods starting at the $2500 entry-level.
 Also, you have to purchase the cigars from independent Cuban merchants.
 As I’ve mentioned, the entire Cuban cigar industry is run by the state.
 You’re officially in the “books”.
 So bringing more than that through U.S. Customs could arouse suspicions.